Can a Lawsuit Be Reopened After Settlement?

 Sargon Law Group Can Help You Secure a Favorable Settlement

 It is understandable to have concerns about whether you are getting a fair settlement, even after closing your case.
-Our team at Sargon Law Group proudly assists people in Arizona, California, New Mexico and Colorado with settlement matters.
+Our team of Phoenix injury lawyers at Sargon Law Group proudly assist people in Arizona, California, New Mexico and Colorado with settlement matters.
 Contact us today with any questions you might have about your settlement.